daggerhart/taxonomy-term-image/README.md

 # Taxonomy Term Image

-An example plugin for adding an image upload field to taxonomy term edit pages in WordPress 4.4's new taxonomy term meta data.
+An example plugin for adding an image upload field to taxonomy term edit pages in WordPress 4.4 using the new taxonomy term meta data.

 ### How to use within a theme or plugin: